ronik999/restaurant_scraping_from_google_search/README.md

 [chrome driver]: http://chromedriver.chromium.org/downloads

         browser = webdriver.Chrome(executable_path='chromedriverpath',options=option)
-4. Open package and run '__ init__.py' in terminal:
+4. Open folder named package and run '__ init__.py' in terminal:

         python __init__.py
-5. Check initially by turning off the headless chrome.
+5. To turn on the headless mode, edit 'scape.py' file by removing the hash-comment '#' on the eleventh line

-        #option.add_argument('headless')
+        option.add_argument('headless')
-6. Enable the headless chrome mode and run again.Now the elements are scraped and placed in scraping.csv and review.csv.
+6. Now the headless mode is enabled.
+Run the program again and the elements are scraped and placed in scraping.csv and review.csv.

 _________________